aditya9710/RBE501_final_project/README.md

 ### How to Run

-0. This system is built using ROS melodic and Ubuntu 18.04.
+**Important**: This system is built using ROS melodic and Ubuntu 18.04.
+Please make sure you are on the same configuration.

 1. Please install AMBF in advance and make sure it is sourced correctly.
 Follow the instruction in this link/repo: